 Your Experience: Help your student understand your job, the work place skills you use to perform your job, and how a person can obtain this type of position.
 Consider these questions:

 What is your job title?
 What are your responsibilities?
-How do you help this workplace meet its goals?

 What is a typical day like for you?
 What do you like the most about your job?
 Why?
 What do you the least about your job?
 Why?
 Why did you select this type of work?

 How much education do you need for this job?
 Did you need additional training?
 What skills are needed for this job?
-Consider: reading, math, public speaking, writing, technology, critical thinking, problem solving, team work, active listening, empathy,

 What did you learn in school that helps you most on the job?
 What do you wish you had studied more of when you were in school?

 What does your agency do?
 What is the budget?
-How many people work in the agency?
 What types of careers are offered in this agency?
-What types of education are required for most of them?
-What are some issues your agency is working on that are controversial/challenging, or that will make life better for people in Yuba City What are key issues facing your agency?
+How does your agency make life better for people in Yuba City?
+What are key issues facing your agency?

 Activities: Having students observe different activities and workplace jobs to gain valuable workforce knowledge.
 Consider the following: